JakeSteam/blog-personal/_posts/2023-05-04-chase-bank-uk-review.md

 ## Downsides

 Whilst I obviously really like the account, it isn't perfect.
 Here are the issues I've experienced in the last year or so:
-* It's not part of the Current Account Switch Service, and even their manual switch doesn't seem to work.
+* ~~It's not part of the Current Account Switch Service, and even their manual switch doesn't seem to work.~~ May 2023 edit: [Now part of CASS](https://www.chase.co.uk/gb/en/support/switching-to-chase/).
 * Last year the app had a bug that broke logging in, and I needed to clear the app cache to fix it.
 * The card is Mastercard, but debit, causing 1-2 online retailers to not quite understand how it works and fail to charge it.
 * There's no overdraft, which I prefer having just in case.